abanskota/t81_577_data_science/weekly_materials/week4/docs/types-by-interpretability.md

 ```
 The model could be interpreted as: `for every 1 unit increase in x, y increases with 2 unit`.

-As the regression becomes more complex with greater number of dependent variables and interactions between them, the model becomes less and less interpretable.

-_**Note**: The following is my own point of view.
-So take it with a grain of salt if you like._

-`Interpretability of a simple linear regression is only meaningful if all or most of the assumptions (especially related to unbiasedness) hold true.
-If not, the coefficients of models will be incorrect and lose any practical value of interpretability.`

 ### Interpretability of a ML model